 Aaron Schrock Younkin was born on July 31, 1845 in Milford Township, Somerset County, PA, the son of Dr. Jonas and Martha (Pringey) Younkin.
-He was named after his father's dear friend Aaron Schrock.
+He was named after a beloved uncle by marriage, Aaron Schrock.

 He relocated as a boy with his parents and siblings to Iowa, in 1850-1851, with the family "coming down the Ohio river by flatboat," said a newspaper.
-He grew up in Johnson County.
+He grew up in Johnson County, IA.
 He contracted scarlet fever as a child and lost some of his hearing.

 During the Civil War, at age 19, Aaron enlisted in the Union Army on March 26, 1864.
 He was assigned to the 5th Iowa Cavalry, Company C. A little more than four months later, on Aug.
 8, 1864, he was transferred to the 5th Veteran Cavalry Consolidated, Company D. At some point he suffered again with measles.
 Aaron received his honorable discharge while at Nashville, TN on Aug.
 11, 1865, upon the close of the war..

 Aaron returned home to Iowa City after the war and decided to pursue higher education.
 Circa 1865-1866, he was enrolled in preparatory courses at the University of Iowa.